 What does Miley Cyrus eat for Thanksgiving??
 TWERKY!!

 Speaking of, remember that you are still always in control.
 Period.
 The second that you admit defeat, you do not stand a chance.
 Always know that even if you do not have control of all your options and that surprises can happen, you are always in control of how you deal with those options and how you adapt to the surprises.
 I always tell my clients that their success to long-term health and wellness is not about how perfect that can do everything, but rather how well that they can adapt to changes and surprises.
+So, always stay in control.
+There is a BIG difference between binge eating and over eating.
+Do not let over eating turn into binge eating.

 If traveling, be prepared.
 Stuff your purse/carryon/diaper bag with protein bars, jerky, nuts, single serving packs of protein powder (like those found here) so that you are (1) never without access to any food which may lead to hunger and over eating later, and (2) you are never without access to a lean source of protein.
-You can mix the protein powder into a Starbucks frapp, with water, or any convenience items easily found at a gas station, airport snack shop, or on the plain.
+You can mix the protein powder into a Starbucks frapp, with water, or any convenience items easily found at a gas station, airport snack shop, or on the plane.
 Bring along your shaker bottle.
 It doubles as a reusable water bottle, and you should be hydrated extra while traveling anyway.
 You wouldn’t forget to pack snacks/food for your little one.
 Likewise, make no excuses for packing your own.

 Once you get to your destination, find some time the first day to make a run to the grocery store to get your perishable food items, like Greek yogurt, egg whites, berries, fresh fruit, bottled water, cottage cheese, etc. If you’re staying with a host/hostess and do not want to come off as rude or imposing, state just the opposite!
 Here are some of the things that I say when staying with friends or family so as not to look like a health freak, but to also not seem rude with what they already have offered for me to consume: (1) “I’m so hungry from breastfeeding/being up at night with the baby/my new exercise program [insert excuse here], that I don’t want to eat you out of house and home, so I picked up some extra snacks to have on hand.”
 (2) “I want to cook you breakfast to thank you for your generosity in hosting, so I am running to the store to get some special things that I need for it.”
 (3) “I had to run to pick up some diapers/wipes/pouches that I forgot to bring for the baby, and I picked up a few extra things that looked good, and I thought you might like, too.”